eshanking/fears/paper.md

 Other software for simulating evolution with fitness landcsapes utilize Markov chains, which achieve extremely high computational efficiency but cannot model arbitrary population sizes and time-varying selection [@Maltas:2021,@Nichol:2015].
+In addition, there exists a suite of software packages for simulating tumor evolution [@McDonald:2017,Irurzun-Arana:2020,Roney:2020,Angaroni:2022].
+However, these packages either do not model drug pharmacokinetics and pharmacodynamics, do not model genotype-specific dose-response curves, or are simply more suited for studying spatial tumor evolution (in contrast to well-mixed pathogen populations that FEArS is suited for).
 To our knowledge, there is no open-source software that permits stochastic evolutionary simulations with empirical genotype-specific dose-response curves and arbitrary drug pharmacokinetics.
 To date, FEArS has been used extensively in one manuscript [@King:2022].

 # Acknowledgements